 1. Make Kids Responsible for Bringing Textbooks And Notebooks to Class

-How many times have you seen students show up to class with no textbook, reading book, workbook, or notebook?
+How many times have you seen students show up to class with no textbook, a reading book, workbook, or notebook?
 If you are like me, it has probably been too many times!
 When asking where their books are, most students will say, "My book is at home because I forgot it."
 What happens then is that the students don't participate in the lesson unless the teacher makes them sit next to their classmates and share textbooks.
-Without any notebook or workbook, the students can not do any in-class exercises unless they copy everything from the book on to a piece of paper.
+Without any notebook or workbook, the students cannot do any in-class exercises unless they copy everything from the book on to a piece of paper.
 Most kids are too lazy to do this.
 Now, when I inform the class that they may use their books, workbooks, and notebooks during the test, almost all of the students will bring their materials, especially when I prohibit them from borrowing any of their classmates' materials.

 2. Persuade Students To Take Notes in Class

 I write a lot on the whiteboard to reinforce and supplement what is in the students' textbooks and workbooks.
 Many of my students really are not that anxious to take notes or copy what I have written on the board.
 On numerous occasions, I have to tell them two or three times to get out their notebooks and take notes.
 In the past, some students would not take takes unless I stood over them.
 For most students, this was due to laziness and not wanting to do anything active in class.
 When I give open book tests or quizzes now, I include a lot of questions which are taken directly from my notes on the whiteboard.
 If the students have not copied what I have written on the board, they obviously are not able to answer my test questions correctly.
 For this reason, I have now happily noticed that when I write things on the board, students are diligently taking notes.

 3. Make Kids See The Importance of Doing Homework and In-Class Exercises